Clifford Robinson (basketball, born 1966): Suspensions

 Robinson was arrested for marijuana possession and driving under the influence in February 2001 and received a one-game suspension.
 Robinson was also suspended for five games in February 2005 while playing for Golden State, and was suspended for five games during the NBA playoffs on May 12, 2006, for violating terms of the league's drug policy for the second time in two seasons.

 Retrospective

 Robinson held career NBA per-game averages of 14.2 points, 4.6 rebounds, 1.05 steals, and 1.03 blocks.
-As of March 2024, his 1,380 NBA games played is the 14th-highest total in NBA history.
+At the time of his retirement in 2007, his 1,380 NBA games played was the 7th-highest total in NBA history.

 Robinson was one of only two players drafted in the 1980s that was still active in the league in 2007, with the other being Kevin Willis.
 He played in the NBA playoffs in all but one of his 18 seasons in the league.

 At 6'10", he was the tallest player to make more than 1,000 three-pointers until he was surpassed by Dirk Nowitzki and Rashard Lewis.
-As of 2019, Robinson was one of seven players to record 1,300 steals and 1,300 blocked shots in his ABA/NBA career; the others are Kevin Garnett, Julius Erving, Bobby Jones, Hakeem Olajuwon, David Robinson and Ben Wallace.